WeblateOrg/weblate/docs/admin/install.rst

 application.
 Django is usually executed as uwsgi or fcgi (see examples for different webservers below).

-For testing purposes, you can use Django builtin web server:
+For testing purposes, you can use the Django built-in web server:

 .. code-block:: sh